shravan-das/ShravanDas/README.md

 # 💫 About Me:
-Shravan a dedicated computer science and engineering student, deeply immersed in the realms of Data Structures and Algorithms.
+Hello!
+I'am Shravan a dedicated computer science and engineering student, deeply immersed in the realms of Data Structures and Algorithms.
 Proficient in programming languages, particularly C++ and Java, I have honed my skills through the dynamic environment and competitive challenges of university life.My journey extends beyond the traditional, as I explore the machine learning and web development.
 The skills I've acquired and the lessons learned in this ever-evolving landscape define me.
 Eager to contribute meaningfully, I am actively seeking opportunities to implement and further refine my expertise.
 I look forward to the prospect of applying my knowledge to real-world challenges and making a valuable impact in the field.